Essy · Components Overview

 Domains of application

-They are domains of contact — places where continuity meets lived life.
+Arrival Drawers are domains of contact — places where continuity meets lived life.

+They do not pull attention forward.
 They receive what is already coherent.

 The Field is lived through something that matters.